 (iii) Employment During Study

 Non-local students should note that, while the Hong Kong Immigration Department has relaxed its employment restrictions, they are only allowed to take up on-campus part-time work, summer work and study-related internship, subject to rules and conditions specified by the Immigration Department and the University.
 For details, please refer to the "Internship & Employment During Study" section of this Handbook.

-Under special circumstances, students may apply in writing to the Office of Postgraduate Studies for deferred admission to a subsequent regular term.
+Under special circumstances, students may apply in writing to the HKUST Fok Ying Tung Graduate School for deferred admission to a subsequent regular term.
 Requests will be considered on an individual basis by the relevant School/department, who will notify the applicant of the outcome.
 All approvals for deferred admission are valid for not more than two consecutive regular terms, after which re-application for admission to the University must be made.

 Students who have withdrawn from the University may apply for admission into any program of study by following the regular admissions procedure.
 However, those who are required to withdraw from the University due to academic reasons or failure to meet the prescribed conditions set for re-enrollment at the end of an academic leave may not apply for re-admission into the same program of study.